ekager/ekager.github.io/_posts/2021-02-12-interviewing.markdown

 ### Ask the tough questions

 After passing the on-site, most companies encourage you follow-up with the team and manager to chat more casually.
 This is the time where you are 100% evaluating THEM and can and should ask the tough questions about company reputations, work life balance, D+I, what you first project could be, tough team relationships, any negative rumors you’ve heard, etc. Don’t shy away and thank them in advance for their transparency.
-No company is perfect, but you deserve to hear some of the negatives as well as the positives.
+No company is perfect and you deserve to hear some of the negatives as well as the positives.

 ### Remote interviewing is weird